 It hurts on an emotional level that Audio Technica originally lacquered the Audio Technica ATH-ESW10JPN to a completely different color than what the wood cups were.
 They didn’t do a good job on the application and left a ring around the top of every cup they applied Urushi to.

-The natural color of the 10JPN’s wood is of a lighter coloration than the very dark stain and flat Urushi lacquer they used.
+The natural color of the 10JPN’s wood is of lighter coloration than the very dark stain and flat Urushi lacquer they used.
 The 10JPN’s wood has blonde highlights and a gentle rolling marble effect in the wood grain with deeper contrasting areas, immediately followed by darker ones.

 I figured it would look incredible if I could sand both cups down to expose some of that amazing wood grain and then apply a fresh coat of Urushi for that candy-like visual appeal.
 The sanding process was extremely difficult and took a few hours a day to work around the lettering and logos with a fine-pointed sanding pen.